Your cookie preferences

 A disadvantage of charge cards in the UK is that they are not suitable for borrowing over a longer period than a month, because your balance must be paid in full at the end of each month.

 Although they don't charge any interest you do have to pay off the balance in full at the end of the month.
 Also, you will have to pay a fee to have a UK charge card.
-Most charge cards carry an annual fee of £100 or more.
+Many charge cards carry an annual fee of £100 or more.

 If you don't pay your balance in full at the end of the month, you will have to pay late payment charges.
 This could damage your credit score and affect your eligibility for other forms of credit in the future including mortgages, broadband contracts, personal loans and other credit cards.

-Charges cards are often subject to stricter acceptance criteria than other credit cards – for example there may be a high minimum salary requirement and you will probably have to have a very good credit rating to successfully apply for a UK charge card.
+Charge cards are often subject to stricter acceptance criteria than other credit cards – for example there may be a high minimum salary requirement and you will probably have to have a very good credit rating to successfully apply for a UK charge card.

 If you don't have such a good credit rating, or you need repayment flexibility, then a traditional credit card might be a better option for you.